MooreKyle/MooreKyle/README.md

 - 🔭 I’m currently working on **my GitHub and website portfolios.**
 - 🌠 In the future, I will be working on **an Instagram technology page and YouTube technology channel.**
-- 🌱 I’m currently learning __Soldering Iron, Foundations of Cybersecurity, Mobile App Projects, and Data Mining & Machine Learning.__
+- 🌱 I’m currently learning __Soldering, Foundations of Cybersecurity, Mobile App Projects, and Data Mining & Machine Learning.__
 - 🚀 In the future, I will be learning **Arduino UNO & Nano.**
 - 💬 Ask me about **Python, technology, and projects I have completed/planned.**
 - 📫 How to reach me: moorekl@protonmail.com